 Chapter 7 bankruptcy is the type of bankruptcy most individuals file to eliminate certain types of debts.
 Usually credit card debt, medical bills, collection accounts or any other unsecured debt can be eliminated in a Chapter 7 bankruptcy.
 In New Mexico, chapter 7 bankruptcies are filed in over ninety percent of the bankruptcy cases filed.
 Prices vary for Chapter 7 bankruptcy depending on your unique circumstances.
-However, the attorney's fees, filing fees and other costs for a simple no-asset Chapter 7 bankruptcy start at $2,040.00.

 Chapter 11 Bankruptcy